arighodadra-maker/Traffic-_signs_project/README.md

 ## Running this project

-1. go to open images and search "traffic sign"
+1. go to open images and search "traffic sign" and "stop sign"
-2. download it into VS code
+2. download both datasets into VS code
 3. train it using train.py
 4. test it using these commands: for completed videos: